FINANCIAL AID 2016-2017

-Phillips Theological Seminary provides financial aid, so that no deserving student is denied the opportunity to obtain a theological education because of the cost.
-PTS provides financial assistance through:
+Phillips Theological Seminary provides tuition assistance so that no deserving student is denied the opportunity to obtain a theological education because of the cost.
+Phillips provides financial assistance through:

-PTS provides tuition aid grants to students who maintain satisfactory academic progress and are enrolled in the Master of Divinity, Master of Arts in Ministry and Culture, or the Master of Theological Studies program.
+Phillips provides tuition aid grants to students who maintain satisfactory academic progress and are enrolled in the Master of Divinity, Master of Arts in Ministry and Culture, Master of Theological Studies, Master of Arts (Social Justice), or Doctor of Ministry program.

 FEDERAL STUDENT LOANS

-PTS does not participate in the Federal Graduate Plus Loan program.
+Phillips does not participate in the Federal Graduate PLUS Loan Program.

 - The FAO emails the Phillips Tuition Assistance-Financial Aid Screening Assessment form to new, degree-seeking students.

 - Students email the completed Assessment form to the FAO.